Babm

-The language has in common with some 17th-century artificial languages an over-riding concern with taxonomy, and providing a universally consistent set of names for chemicals, etc.; the author's "scientific" preoccupation is a contrast to the socio-political mandate of Esperanto, although the 1962 book is certainly not lacking in statements about world peace.
-Okamoto hoped this "simple" language would become universally useful.
+Babm shares with certain 17th-century constructed languages a primary emphasis on taxonomy, aiming to establish a universally consistent nomenclature for scientific concepts, including chemical compounds.
+This scientific focus distinguishes Babm from languages like Esperanto, which prioritize socio-political objectives.
+Nevertheless, Okamoto's 1962 treatise includes substantial discourse on world peace.
+The author aspired for his "simple" language to achieve universal utility and adoption.

 Phonology and orthography

 Every consonant in Babm must be followed by a particular short vowel, with the exception of /k/ which can be followed by any vowel.
 Vowels that are attached to nouns are short vowels by default, and those not attached to nouns are long, but vowel length can be modified.
 Because of this, words have a basic CV structure with some vowel clusters but no consonant clusters.

 Babm uses the Latin alphabet with 26 letters.
 Each letter of the alphabet represents said letter plus a short vowel.
 Written vowels represent long vowels.
 The consonant and vowel inventories are as follows (for the value of the signs, see International Phonetic Alphabet):